 Image 1, Image 2, etc.: These are your product images.
 If you are creating a new product or adding a new image to an existing product then you will need to specify a link to where the image is available online.
 The image will need to have a file extension (like .jpg) as part of the URL for this to work.
 Only one image URL can be entered into each field.
 For variant rows leave this field blank (the status is set at the main product level).

 There are a few additional things to keep in mind when you are updating existing products with a CSV file:

 - Some fields in the file will have the text N/A. This means you can't make any changes to that field.
 Even if you just delete that text it will cause your changes to fail when you upload your file.
 So just leave those fields as they are.

 - Be sure that you don't change or delete any of the product or variant IDs in the file.
 This will cause your updates to fail.

 - It isn't possible to delete an image from the file.
-If you delete the image URL and upload the changes, the old image will still be there in your product.
-You can upload a new image if you want.
+If you delete the image URL and upload the changes the old image will still be there in your product.
+However you can upload a new image if you want.

 - If you make some changes to an exported file and then import it, you'll need to export a new file (and make changes to that new file - the old file will no longer work properly) before you can upload more changes.